Command Line Options

 Use --logger-github=true to force-enable or --logger-github=false to force-disable it.

-Note that the Github Actions environment is automatically detected and this switch isn’t actually necessary when executed there.
+Note that the GitHub Actions environment is automatically detected and this switch isn’t actually necessary when executed there.

 GitHub Annotation Escaped Mutant